hapax/hapax.github.io/assets/teaching.md

 <i>Would the least-engaged students bother to read this in their own time?</i>
 </span>

-This is extremely stringent test, but I think it's right.
+This is extremely stringent, but I think it's right.
 Why?
 First of all, it's *fair*.
-The students who are already engaged and making progress have something the students at the margins don't.
+The students who are already engaged and making progress have a basic level of social good the students at the margins don't.
-We should try to ensure that everyone has a basic level of this social good, engagement.
-And as with social good in the Rawlsian model, by making maths engaging, there should be a "trickle up" effect across the board.
+And as with social good in the broader Rawlsian context, by making maths engaging, there should be a "trickle up" effect across the board.
 Making maths class more interesting for the least-engaged will make it